 Mary’s education was limited by modern standards, dictated primarily by a governess and occasional shared lessons with her brothers, who undertook more rigorous studies.
 In light of her more famous brothers’ royal careers, much has been made of the upbringing of the York children.
 The future George V was known to have been a strict father, eliciting fear from his sons and exacerbating the stammer of his second son, Prince Albert.
-His behavior towards his daughter appears to have been somewhat of an exception and he wasn’t nearly as hard on her as he was on his sons.
+His behavior towards his daughter appears to have been somewhat of an exception and he wasn’t nearly as hard on her.
 In any event, Mary was close with her siblings, particularly Edward and Albert.

 On November 20, 1921 Mary became engaged to Henry, Viscount Lascelles, the eldest son of the Earl of Harewood.
 He apparently proposed while visiting the Royal Family at York Cottage, which the King and Queen still used as a country estate instead of Sandringham House, which had been retained by George’s mother, Queen Alexandra, during her widowhood.
 Queen Mary wrote in her diary of the occasion: